dart-lang/site-www/src/language/patterns.md

 First, it destructures the matched object.
 Then it assigns the values to _existing_ variables, instead of binding new ones.

-This is useful when you want to swap the values of two variables without declaring a third temporary one:
+Use a variable assignment pattern to swap the values of two variables without declaring a third temporary one:

 ```dart
 var (a, b) = ('left', 'right');